 When discussing anonymity, two important groups in the real estate world must be considered: county clerks, who maintain the real property records and whose job includes recording documents to reflect chain of title; and title companies, which examine and insure both the status of title and the chain of title.
 Lenders also play a role, since it is impossible to get a loan if the chain of title is not in order.

-Status of Title
+Anonymity and the Status of Title

 Title to property can be held in a surprising variety of capacities—as an individual, a corporation, a limited liability company, a general or limited partnership, in a trust, and so forth—or as a combination of any of the foregoing.
 Property law is flexible in this respect.
 What if an investor wants to hold 50% of title in a personal name, 25% in an LLC, and the remaining 25% in a family living trust?
 No problem.
-Whether or not it is wise to structure ownership in such a way is another matter (It’s not).
+Whether or not it is wise to structure ownership in such a way is another matter (it’s not).

 Looking past who nominally holds title, and determining who is really the beneficial owner, can be challenging; but in most ordinary cases it is possible to trace this information through local real property records, assumed name filings at the county or state level, and through business filings made with the secretary of state and state comptroller.
 Add the Internet, and there is more information available on each of us, our companies, and the properties in which we invest every day.
-It is both rational and legitimate to seek to minimize the extent such data is publicly available.
+It is both rational and legitimate to seek to minimize the extent such data is easily and publicly available.